 Treats, taboos and traditions...
-Here’s everything you need to know about celebrating CNY in Singapore!
+Here’s everything you need to know about celebrating Chinese New Year in Singapore!

 How to celebrate Chinese New Year in Singapore

 This is one auspicious time of the year and you don’t want to tempt fate by committing a CNY faux pas.
 Can you wash your hair?
 Can you sweep the house?
 For real: you need to get acquainted with these Chinese New Year dos, don’ts and superstitions.
 You’re welcome.
 We’ve unravelled red packet rates and etiquette for you, too.
-Oh, but you’re encouraged to gift e-ang baos this year – that means no queueing at banks for new notes!
+Oh, and you can gift e-ang baos this year – and skip queueing at banks for new notes!

 Doing a major declutter at home?
 Pass on your pre-loved stuff responsibly.
 Don’t just throw it out if it’s in good condition because someone else can give it a second life.
 Here’s where to donate your gently used clothes, furniture and more to charities in Singapore.

-If you need a break from all that celebrating…
+7. Need a break from all that celebrating?

-Need a breather after stuffing yourself silly and avoiding small talk with distant relatives?
-Hit the couch and indulge in a movie marathon with our fave film picks for Chinese New Year.
+If you want a breather after stuffing yourself silly and avoiding small talk with distant relatives, hit the couch and indulge in a movie marathon with our fave film picks for Chinese New Year.
 (We’ll admit, we occasionally use this as an excuse to avoid more awkward conversations with the extended fam.)

 And that’s everything you need to know about celebrating Chinese New Year in Singapore.
 Gong xi fa cai!